BS Kinesiology & Sport Sciences with Rehabilitation Specialization

 Admissions Overview Getting Started

 In the time it takes to watch a movie, you can apply to attend Barry University.
 From application to graduation, we support you every step of the way.
 Apply anytime, anywhere.
-We accept submissions on a rolling basis, but the sooner you apply, the better.
+Barry University accepts applications on a rolling basis.
+However, it is in your best interest to apply as soon as possible.
 Some majors require extra information for acceptance into specific programs.
 See what you need to apply, since general admission doesn't guarantee acceptance into all majors.

 As part of Barry's diverse, close-knit community of 3,000 undergraduates, you’ll grow and build lifelong relationships.
 With a 15:1 student to faculty ratio, you'll thrive thanks to individualized instruction and professors who are experts in their fields.
 The best part?
 You’ll leave college with the skills you need to succeed and little debt; we work to make school affordable through merit-based scholarships and financial aid.